mdb/mdb.github.io/content/blog/2026-04-13-verifying-terraform.md

 Beyond strict pass/fail policy checks, the Terraform plan JSON can be analyzed programmatically for risk assessment and decision support.
 This analysis doesn't necessarily _gate_ -- it might surface warnings, annotate pull requests, or flag changes for additional review.
+Alternatively, it might be used to auto-approve pull requests deemed acceptable.

-Takeaway: Policy-as-code is the primary mechanism for enforcing organizational standards across teams.
+Takeaway: Policy-as-code helps enforce standards across teams.
 Adopt it when you need governance beyond what any single module author can natively embed in Terraform.

 ## Assistive analysis